lisa-lumos/designing-data-intensive-applications/01-reliable-scalable-maintainable-apps.md

 However, for v2, celebrities have millions of followers makes updating cache time-consuming.
 So they use hybrid v1 (for celebrities) and v2 (for regular users) approach.

-Describing the performance of a system: In online systems, service’s `response time` is important (the time between a client sending a request and receiving a response).
-Response time is not as a single number, but a distribution of values (better in percentiles) that you can measure. `High percentiles` of response times, also known as tail latencies, are important because they directly affect users’ experience of the service.
-Queueing delays often account for a large part of the response time at high percentiles.
+Describing the performance of a system: In online systems, service’s `response time` is important (the time between request sent and response received).
+Response time is a distribution of values (better in percentiles). `High percentiles` of response times  (tail latencies) are important because they directly affect users’ experience of the service.
+Queueing delays often takes a large part of the response time at high percentiles.

-The `response time` is what the `client sees`: besides the actual time to process the request, it includes network delays and queueing delays. `Latency` is the duration that a request is waiting to be handled (awaiting service).
+The `response time` is what the `client sees` - it includes network delays and queueing delays. `Latency` is the duration that a request is waiting to be handled (awaiting service), is the delay.

 A system that can run on a single machine is often simpler, but high-end machines can be very expensive, so very intensive workloads often `can’t avoid scaling out`.
 In reality, good architectures usually involve a  `mixture of approaches`.